duel0213/asphyxia-plugins/iidx@asphyxia/README.md

 **v0.1.1**
   - Added Initial support for HEROIC VERSE
-  - Expanded score array to adapting newer difficulty, (SPN ~ DPA [6] -> SPB ~ DPL [10])
+  - Expanded score array to adapting newer difficulty (SPN ~ DPA [6] -> SPB ~ DPL [10])
     - This borked previous score datas recorded with v0.1.0
-    - All score data now shared with all version. as it doesn't have music_id conversion, it will display incorrect data on certain versions.
+    - All score data now shared with all version.
+      - as it doesn't have music_id conversion, it will display incorrect data on certain versions.
   - Added Initial customize support (no webui)

 **v0.1.2**